steelwheels/JSTerminal/Documents/UsersManual.md

 ### Execute sample script
 You can use [run command](https://github.com/steelwheels/JSTools/blob/master/Document/builtins/run-man.md) to execute the script (Both JavaScript and Shell scripts are supported).
+You can also execute the script by [open menu](https://github.com/steelwheels/JSTerminal/blob/master/Documents/DesktopMenu.md).

 This is famous demo program for `jsh`.
 ````